shubham1091/Python_for_everybody/Access_Web/Chapter_Twelve/reading.md

 ## <span style="color:#f6fc2d">HTTP - Hypertext Transfer Protocol</span>

-- The domainant Application Layer Protocol on the Internet
+- The dominate Application Layer Protocol on the Internet
 - Invented for the Web - to REtrieve HTML, Images, Documents, etc
 - Extended to be data in addition to documents - RSS, Web Services, <br>
   etc..
 Basic Concept - Make a Connection - Request a document- <br>